sebeaumont/sdmdb/README.md

 Unreleased Apha version -- Planned Public Release Milestone December 2018

-I am currently refactoring the architecture of the API and library into two parts, the database and the query engine.
-This is to allow a more compact and flexible training/learning implementation and to use GPU or dedicated hardware implmentation for the metric space/topology or search egnine.

 The main artefact of the project is the sdm runtime library which offers a high performance sparse distributed memory or semantic vector database targeted at a number of platforms.